wahyd4/vscode-plugin-recent-files/README.md

 ## Features
   This plugin allows you to view the recently opened files.
-It's just like what you have in Intellij, not VSCode offers.
+It's just like what you have in Intellij, not the VSCode offers.

-  We encourge you use `cmd` + `e` or `ctrl` + `e` in windows to use this feature.
-So you might need to update your `keybindings.json` to replace the VSCode's default Open Recent behaviour.
+  We encourage you to use `cmd` + `e` or `ctrl` + `e`keys in windows to trigger this feature.
+So you might want to update your `keybindings.json` to replace the VSCode's default Open Recent behavior.

   ```json
   { "key": "cmd+e",                 "command": "extension.openRecentFiles" },